-The Delta Diner sits on the locally historic site of the former Delta Store.
+The Delta Diner sits on the historic site of the Delta Store.
 According to “Growing Up in a Country Store”, the 2006 book published about the Delta area, the Town of Delta and the Delta Store were created about the same time.
 The Delta Store was built in 1923 and the Town of Delta was formed in 1924.

 The Delta Store was originally built by the Bayfield Land Company, a subsidiary of the Edward Swift Company of Chicago.
 Walter and Ruth Hafner were the first store keepers.
-In 1925 Bill and Olga Meyer purchased the Store and would own it for twenty-two years until it was purchased by Bob and Irene Sykes in 1947.
+In 1925 Bill and Olga Meyer purchased the Store and would own it for twenty-two years until it was purchased by Bob and Irene Sikes in 1947.
 There would be two more owners of the Delta Store prior to the day in 1972 when it tragically burned to the ground.
 The only building left standing was the cobblestone garage to the west of the main store.

-Nothing like the Delta Store could ever be recreated … times had changed, the post office and railroad had long since disappeared, and the world of the Delta Store era had passed by.
+Nothing like the Delta Store could be recreated … times had changed, the post office and railroad had long since disappeared, and the world of the Delta Store era had passed by.
 However, this important piece of land seemed to be calling for a future to go with its storied past.
 In 2003 the future was revealed in the form of the Delta Diner.

 To those who know the history and character of East Coast roadside diners, it is ironic that a diner would be erected on the former site of the Delta Store.
 Diners are great equalizers.
 At the counter you will find folks from all backgrounds.
-They will no doubt be having a conversation and bridging stereotypes with regard to people from different walks of life.
+They will no doubt be having a conversation and bridging stereotypes regarding people from different walks of life.
 A social dynamic happens that brings diverse groups of people together in a unified experience.
 The Delta Store functioned much the same way for so many years.

-So here we are four years into our chapter of the history of this site.
-We can only hope that our little diner can have a fraction of the impact on future generations that the Delta Store had in the past.
+So here we are fourteen years (2017) into our chapter of the history of this site.
+We can only hope that our diner can have a fraction of the impact on future generations that the Delta Store had in the past.
 If you are interested in learning more about the Delta area, we highly recommend Pat Sykes Musil, Billy Meyer, and Zoe von Ende Lappin’s recently published book, “Growing Up in a County Store”, “Memories and History of Delta and Ino, Wisconsin.”
 Thanks to the publishers for sharing information used in this brief history.
 This book is available at the Delta Diner.